 The coin always has two sides.
 After upgrading to the latest version of macOS, an Apple user obtains many advantages like improved graphics and fixed bugs, but some of the things require extra effort, too.
 So, one of the discomforts a user may experience for the very first time is Google Chrome browser, which now refuses to be fast and snappy.
 It may get extremely slow to remind the user of the paint dry.
+Or what’s even worse, it might endanger your academic performance.
+Imagine: you’ve just finished your expository essay or literature review, the paper due now – but you cannot submit it to your tutor because Chrome is freaking frozen!
 Instead of wondering “So why is it happening?
 Shouldn’t my browsing be really fast and furious now?”, you’d better embrace yourself and treat your computer to ensure that your Chrome runs as it’s meant to – quickly and stable.

 Wait a minute… Why would a Mac owner use Chrome anyway?
 Unlike Safari, there is a great number of extensions available for Google Chrome, and some of them are just genius.
 Isn’t this cause good enough to learn how to fix Chrome instead of switching to a different browser?
 If you answer “Yes,” then read on.

 Reasons Why Chrome Freezes on Mac: Learn the Bitter Truth